Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Introduction

 Despite the ample variety of conventional frame-based action recognition datasets, the options for event-based action recognition are very limited \cite{Lee2014RealTimeGI, Amir2017ALP}, forcing many researchers to resort to artificially generated datasets, which either convert frame sequences to events \cite{Bi2017PIX2NVSPC,Gehrig2020VideoTE} or generate them from simulations \cite{Mueggler2017TheED,Rebecq2018ESIMAO}.
 Alternatively, those works employing real data from an event camera \cite{fang2021incorporating, manna2022simple, shrestha2018slayer, xing2020new} have mainly resorted to IBM's DVS Gesture Dataset \cite{Amir2017ALP}.

-In this work, we prove how the action recognition task in the DVS Gesture dataset does not require processing of temporal information in order to be solved.
-This goes one step further than \cite{iyer2021neuromorphic} where it was shown how spike timing was not relevant for N-MNIST while it was for DVS-Gesture.
+In this work, we prove how solving the action recognition task in the DVS Gesture dataset does not require a network implementing temporal feature extraction.
+Accumulating events into frames and processing them with an image classifier yields $>$95\% accuracy.

 To bypass the limitation of DVS Gesture, we propose DVS-Gesture-Chain (DVS-GC), a new task that can only be solved by those systems capable of perceiving the ordering of events in time.

-This new benchmark is based on the temporal combination of multiple gestures from the original DVS-Gesture, and allows testing the temporal perception of an action recognition system on real event-based data.
-Additionally, our method permits making the task arbitrarily complex in time, allowing systematic testing of the limits of a system's memory.
+Perception of order is a fundamental part of many temporal tasks.
+Specifically, in action recognition the time dependencies defined by relative order are of critical importance.
+Often, actions have a sequential nature, where they are composed of a smaller set of sub-actions, and perceiving their ordering is essential to identify the overall action.
+Further to that, the context of an action and its relationships of causality are also based on the perception of order between actions.
+Consequently, evaluating this capacity is crucial when designing action recognition systems.

+In order to evaluate the aforementioned capacity, DVS-GC leverages the DVS-Gesture data and combines its gestures into chains of gestures, making the chain the actual action class to recognise.

 Using this new task, we show how Spiking Neurons enable spatio-temporal feature extraction without the need for recurrent synapses, demonstrating a form of temporal computation which is different from the one in conventional ANNs and providing an alternative approach to time processing.
 We analyse the differences in this new computing paradigm with respect to conventional Recurrent Neural Networks (RNN), and further develop the current understanding of it by demonstrating the effects of membrane potential leak and reset mechanism.
-Specifically, we show how the reset by subtraction approach can cause slow adaptation to incoming inputs, translating to what we call a "repetition error".
+Specifically, we show how the reset by subtraction approach \cite{6707077} can cause slow adaptation to incoming inputs, translating to what we call a "repetition error".
 Then we prove how this can be alleviated by voltage leak or by using a reset to zero strategy, leading to improved action recognition accuracy.

 Finally, we also explore the role of temporal attention when perceiving order through time-dependent weights and normalization, which implement a type of attention that is hard-coded in time.